genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/01_learn-the-basics/06_building-the-database.md

 Once you are happy with your data model, you can build your database.

-Save your file and run `genesis-generated-dao`.
+Make sure your dictionary files have been saved, then run `genesis-generated-dao`.

 From the Gradle menu, you can find this is in the dictionary cache folder for your product: